3pillarlabs/ios-horizontalmenu/README.md

 ### 3. How to customize the size of a menu item view?

-The size of menu item can be change to be a fixed size or compute your size depeneding on the data you want to display on menu item.
+The size of menu item can be change to be a fixed size or compute your size to be dependant on the data you want to display on menu item.

 ``` swift
 // Fixed size